 Why is dental health important for seniors?

-Dental health impacts overall wellbeing and health which is why it is important for everyone to not neglect their oral care.
+Dental health impacts overall well-being and health, so it is important for everyone not to neglect their oral care.
 Unfortunately, the older population suffers from a deficiency in seeking dental care.
 The lack of adequate dental services jeopardizes seniors’ oral and overall health.
 Therefore, dental health for seniors is something that should be more accessible and promoted.

 What are the most common oral conditions affecting the elderly population?